Alternatives to Foreclosure

 Life is unpredictable, and circumstances can arise that make it difficult for you to keep up with your mortgage payments.
 The good news is there are a variety of programs that may be available to help you with your delinquency, avoid foreclosure, and keep your home.
 You may be eligible to refinance or modify your Navy Federal mortgage loan so your terms and monthly payments are more manageable.
 Or, if you have missed a few payments on your Navy Federal mortgage, you may qualify for a temporary or permanent solution to help you get your finances back on track.
 Our Mortgage Default Management Team specializes in member counseling and can help put you back in control.
 Our programs are listed below and our team is ready to help.

-- Contact the Homeowner's HOPETM Hotline.
-This hotline provides free, comprehensive foreclosure assistance and housing counseling services around-the-clock.
-Call 1-888-995-HOPE (Hearing impaired: 1-877-304-9709 TTY) to ask about receiving help with your mortgage and to see if you qualify for the Making Home Affordable® Program.
+- Contact the Department of Housing and Urban Development Housing Counselors.
+This hotline provides free, comprehensive foreclosure assistance and housing counseling services around the clock.
+Call 1-800-569-4287 to ask about receiving help with your mortgage and to see if you qualify.

 Home Retention Options